WalletScrutiny/WalletScrutinyCom/_android/com.beecrypt.beecrypthd.md

 ## The App

-We were able to test the app and have that the bitcoin wallet has send-and-receive functions.
-It also provided options to backup via the 12-word seed phrases.
+We tested the app and it has a bitcoin wallet with send and receive function.
+It also provided options to backup via a 12-word seed phrase.

 ## Verdict